Mud (band): 1977–1980: downfall to disbanding

-"Lean on me" was followed by in 1977 Gray's solo version of "Groovy Kind of Love" on Warner Bros., which peaked at No. 32 in the UK.
+"Lean on Me" was followed by in 1977 Gray's solo version of "Groovy Kind of Love" on Warner Bros., which peaked at No. 32 in the UK.
 Also in 1977, with Private Stock in financial difficulties, the band moved to RCA.
 Their first single on RCA was "Slow Talking Boy", a folk rock song composed by John Kongos, and featuring Davis playing a Vox 12-string guitar-mandolin; they performed this song on BBC TV's Top of the Pops, but without reaping any chart success.
 Mud's next single, "(Just Try) A Little Tenderness", was their final appearance on any major national chart, stalling at No. 98 in Australia.
 Three more singles, all cover versions, followed in 1978 before RCA dropped the band and Gray quit for a solo career.

-The original band continued for a short while with female lead vocalist Margo Buchanan in Gray's place, releasing a commercially unsuccessful single for Carrere in 1979 titled "Drop Everything and Run".
+The original band continued for a short while with female lead vocalist Margo Buchanan in Gray's place, releasing a commercially unsuccessful single for Carrere in 1979 entitled "Drop Everything and Run".
 Another single with Margo Buchanan on lead vocals, "Rico", was released in 1980, this time under the band name "Ring" instead of "Mud".
 The band finally disbanded in 1980.

 Aftermath

-Following the band's dissolution, Stiles joined the Hollies; whilst Davis went on to co-write several highly successful dance hits for Kylie Minogue and Spiller featuring Sophie Ellis-Bextor.
+Following the band's dissolution, Stiles joined the Hollies whilst Davis went on to cowrite several highly successful dance hits for Kylie Minogue and Spiller featuring Sophie Ellis-Bextor.
 Drummer Mount went into the insurance business.
-Mount appeared on an episode of Never Mind the Buzzcocks on BBC Two in November 2005, and featured in the "spot the pop star of the past" identity parade segment.
-He had been married twice and worked as a salesman latterly.
+Mount appeared on an episode of Never Mind the Buzzcocks on BBC Two in November 2005 and featured in the "spot the pop star of the past" identity parade segment.
+He had been married twice and worked as a salesman.
 His obituary appeared in The Independent newspaper.
-The last performance by the four original members was on 3 March 1990 at Dave Mount's wedding; a video recording of which was made by Mount.
+The last performance by the four original members was on 3 March 1990 at Dave Mount's wedding, a video recording of which was made by Mount.

 1980–2004: Les Gray's Mud

 After the original band broke up in 1980, Gray reformed the band as 'Les Gray's Mud'.
-The initial lineup featured Stuart Amesbury (rhythm guitar) and Cherie Beck (backing vocals) of the Bristol-based Cherie Beck Band; together with Dale Fry (bass), Nick Richie (lead guitar) and Rob John (drums); with the latter two being replaced in 1983 by guitarist Tim Fish and drummer Mark Hatwood respectively.
+The initial lineup featured Stuart Amesbury (rhythm guitar) and Cherie Beck (backing vocals) of the Bristol-based Cherie Beck Band, together with Dale Fry (bass), Nick Richie (lead guitar) and Rob John (drums), the last two being replaced in 1983 by guitarist Tim Fish and drummer Mark Hatwood respectively..
+In October 1982 Mud played a concert for Freshers Week at Leeds University.
 Mud played at Wadham College Oxford's May Ball in summer 1983.
-In 1985, a further lineup change saw Amesbury, Beck, and Fry depart the band; with the new lineup being rounded out by Kevin Fairburn on bass.
+In 1985 a further lineup change saw Amesbury, Beck and Fry leave the band, with the new lineup being rounded out by Kevin Fairburn on bass.

-In 1987, all members with the exception of Gray departed the band, and Gray brought in bassist John Berry, drummer Wole Rothe, and guitarist Syd Twynham as replacements.
-Rothe and Twynham had both been members of Liquid Gold prior to joining Mud.
-This lineup lasted until 1998 when Rothe was replaced by Phil Wilson, and the band underwent no further changes until Gray died in 2004.
+In 1987 all members with the exception of Gray left the band and Gray brought in bassist John Berry, drummer Wole Rothe and guitarist Syd Twynham as replacements.
+Rothe and Twynham had both been members of Liquid Gold.
+This lineup lasted until 1998, when Rothe was replaced by Phil Wilson, and the band underwent no further changes until Gray died in 2004.